blackmonoceros/python-encryption-decryption/README.md

 The key should actually be generated from the password or should be stored securely.
-Encryption and decryption should be performed on files with appropriate formats, not on binary files that may contain non-text data...
+Encryption and decryption should be performed on files with appropriate formats, not on binary files that may contain non-text data.